Skip to main content

 - "Here's what we see most often in Centerville—and when you should call us."

 Same John.
 Same truck.
 Same tools.
-But now there's a page that proves he understands Centerville, not just that he's willing to drive there.
+But now there's a page that actually proves he understands Centerville—not just that he's willing to drive there.

 The Hidden Risk: Doorway and Duplicate Pages

-When most people finally decide to "do local pages," they swing too far the other direction.
+When most people finally decide to "do local pages," they go about it the wrong way.

 They take their main page, clone it 10 times, and swap in each city name.
-Now they have "Plumber in Centerville," "Plumber in Oakville," "Plumber in Brookside"—all with 90–95% identical text.
+Now they've got "Plumber in Centerville," "Plumber in Oakville," "Plumber in Brookside"—all with 90–95% identical text.

-To a homeowner, these pages feel generic.
-To Google, they look like doorway pages: multiple pages created just to rank for "plumber in [city]" without adding meaningful differences.
+To a homeowner, these pages feel generic and unhelpful.
+To Google, they look like doorway pages—multiple pages created solely to rank for "plumber in [city]" without offering any meaningful differences.

-- Best case: Google picks one or two and quietly ignores the rest.
+- Best case: Google picks one or two of those pages and quietly ignores the rest.

-- Worst case: Google sees a network of spammy location pages and dampens the whole domain.
+- Worst case: Google sees a network of spammy location pages and dampens your entire domain.

 John doesn't need 10 bad pages.
-He needs a few excellent ones.
+He needs a few really good ones.

 What a Good Local Page Actually Does